 You can also use it to prepare rice delicacies, though it’s predominantly used to make vegetarian and non-vegetarian curries.

 It can also be used to prepare some local sweet dishes.

-It’s difficult to name one country, but most of the countries in the Middle East are known for their top quality dry fruits.
+It’s difficult to name one country, but most countries in the Middle East are known for their top-quality dry fruits.

 All these dry fruits are relatively expensive in India.